nicolamarchiotto/blog/content/_index.md

   link = "https://www.goodreads.com/user/show/125751772-nicola"
 +++

-I am Nicola Marchiotto, a Robotic and Software Engineer.
+I am Nicola Marchiotto, a Robotics and Software Engineer.

 <br>
 Computer Science is what I am good at, and it is part of my daily routine.
 In my free time I like to work on various projects, which I use as starting points to explore always something new.
 I am an amateur soccer player and an occasional reader who takes an eternity to finish a book.